What Is SNAP? Understanding Your Food Stamp Benefits

 Check Eligibility

-Key Factors for SNAP Eligibility
+Key Factors for SNAP Eligibility in 2026

-SNAP Income Limits by State
+SNAP Income Limits and Benefits by State 2026

 Maximum SNAP benefits and other assistance programs for a family of 4 by state in FY 2026